the-crypt-keeper/broken-record/README.md

 2. `parrot.sh`: A Bash script for running multiple iterations of the dialogue generation and logging the results.
 3. `config.json`: Configuration file for setting up the dialogue parameters.
 4. `analyze.py`: A python script to parse parrot logs and identify common segments in assistant speech and compute metrics.
-5. `view.py`: A streamlit application to visualize and compare results between multiple runs.
+5. `view.py`: Output a bokeh application to visualize and compare results between multiple runs.

 ## Usage